Stress is one of those words that we use so often it can be hard to know what it

 get as much practice dealing with these medium-sized stressors (luckily!).

-Moving, divorce, a painful
+Moving, divorce, a painful break-up, the death

 of someone close, difficult emotions, family conflict — these things can create